 The Entry Into the Church of the Most Holy Virgin Mary (The Entry)

-The Presentation in the Temple of our Most Holy Lady, Mother of God and Ever-Virgin Mary s a feast celebrated by Eastern Catholic, Orthodox Churches, and Roman Catholic, alike.
+Mother of God and Ever-Virgin Mary s a feast celebrated by Eastern Catholic, Orthodox Churches, and Roman Catholic, alike.

 According to the Gospel of James (Infancy Narrative), Mary's childless parents Joachim and Anne, received a message from the Heavens that they would indeed have a child.
 They were thrilled, and as a thank you to God, they took Mary when she was still a child to the Temple in Jerusalem to consecrate her to God.
 She remained in the Temple until puberty, and after which she was returned to her distant relative, eighty-year-old Joseph, who was assigned as her guardian.
 In later accounts of this story, it is believed that Mary was taken to the temple at about the age of three as a fulfillment of a vow.
 Tradition held that she was to remain there to be educated as a preparation for her role as Mother of God.